The Guitars of Jimmy Page

 “Number Two” - 1959 Gibson Les Paul Standard

-Number Two, another 1950 Gibson Les Paul Standard, is one of Page’s other most used guitars.
+Number Two, another '59 Gibson Les Paul Standard, is another one of Page’s most used guitars.
 He first got it in 1973, but it didn’t see much use until a few years later.
-He often played “Kashmir” on this guitar, and he also used it occasionally for his violin bow sections.
+He often played “Kashmir” on this guitar, and he also used it occasionally for his violin bow solos.

 What’s most notable about this guitar though are the mods.
 This guitar has been modified heavily, particularly the electronics.
 There were various switches, pots, and more added that result in this guitar having an absurd variety of tones.
 The Jimmy Page wiring is now a fairly popular mod and is based off this guitar.